Muhammad Ali of Egypt: Arabian campaign

 Muhammad Ali's first military campaign was an expedition into the Arabian Peninsula.
-The holy cities of Mecca, and Medina had been captured by the House of Saud, who had recently embraced a literalist Hanbali interpretation of Islam.
+The holy cities of Mecca, and Medina had been captured by the House of Saud, who had recently embraced a Wahabi interpretation of Islam.
 Armed with their newfound religious zeal, the Saudis began conquering parts of Arabia.
 This culminated in the capture of the Hejaz region by 1805.

 With the main Ottoman army tied up in Europe, Mahmud II turned to Muhammad Ali to recapture the Arabian territories.
 Muhammad Ali in turn appointed his son, Tusun, to lead a military expedition in 1811.
 The campaign was initially turned back in Arabia; however, a second attack was launched in 1812 that succeeded in recapturing Hejaz.

 While the campaign was successful, the power of the Saudis was not broken.
 They continued to harass Ottoman and Egyptian forces from the central Nejd region of the Peninsula.
 Consequently, Muhammad Ali dispatched another of his sons, Ibrahim, at the head of another army to finally rout the Saudis.
 After a two-year campaign, the Saudis were crushed and most of the Saudi family was captured.
-The family leader, Abdullah ibn Saud, was sent to Istanbul, and executed.
+He placed his nephew Ahmed Yeghen Pasha as governor of Mecca and Jeddah.
+The family leader, Abdullah ibn Saud, was sent to Constantinople, and executed.